astrcrai/prospero-docs/docs/source/index.rst

 ..
 WARNING::

-   Our plans to expand **PROSPERO** will begin 24th October.
-This should not affect performance.
+   **PROSPERO** will be undergoing maintenance from 29th October - 4th November.
+This should not affect performance however, this should be treated as an "at-risk" period.

 Contents
 --------